jungomi/dotfiles/README.md

 ./install.sh
 ```

-`install.sh` initializes the submodules used, creates symbolic links of every
+`install.sh` initialises the submodules used, creates symbolic links of every
 file with the `.symlink` extension and installs the vim plugins.
 If a target of the linking already exists, it will ask whether it should be
 overwritten.
 Additionally the options `-f` or `-y` can be given to always